ealtamir/pf_experimentos/README.md

     -BulletCollision.framework
     -LinearMath.framework

+7.bis- -Get the path to the include folder of the galib, '$REPOSITORY_PATH/libraries/galib/247/include'
+       -Go to xcode, select the project target and add that path to the 'header search path' -Also add the libga.a dragging it to the root target of the project on xcode ( the libga.a is inside '$REPOSITORY_PATH/libraries/galib/247/lib/libga.a' )

 8- Drag and drop the static libs on the folder 'libraries' to the root of the project

 9- Select the root of the project, go to build phases, open 'Link Binary With Libraries' and add: